bdanielle092/SQL-Course/book-4-carnival-performance/chapters/TROUBLESHOOTING.md

 ## Monitoring

-Monitoring the performance of your database is a best way to identify if there are issues that we need to troubleshoot.
+Monitoring the performance of your database is the best way to identify if there are issues that we need to troubleshoot.
 There are a few tools that come with PostgreSQL for this purpose.

 ## Database Design